toladata/Knowledgebase/en/12-learn-toladata/unit-4-tracking-program-progress/smart-indicators.md

 > ### Further reading
 >
-> 1. Make sure about [what an indicator is ](https://help.toladata.com/8-indicators/what-is-an-indicator.html)\[link redirects to other Knowledgebase article\].
+> 1. Make sure [what an indicator is ](https://help.toladata.com/8-indicators/what-is-an-indicator.html) in one of our Knowledgebase articles.